Aaryan-Engineering/go-kart-telemetry-analysis/README.md

 Turns raw Alfano6 go-kart lap-logger CSVs into cleaned per-lap data, an automatically-detected corner map, per-corner metrics, consistency/loss analysis, auto-generated improvement recommendations, and three ways to view it all: static PNG plots, a Streamlit dashboard, and a single self-contained HTML dashboard.

 ## What's here

 ```
 data/
-  raw/            <- put your lap*.csv + summary.csv here (not committed)
+  raw_sample/     <- sample lap*.csv + summary.csv, included so you can try the pipeline immediately
   processed/      <- cleaned CSVs, written by the pipeline
 outputs/          <- PNGs, markdown reports, dashboard.html
 src/